Nakhchivan / Nakhchivan Autonomous Republic / Republic of Azerbaijan

 Asian Region’s Capital of Islamic Culture 2018

-The history of Nakhchivan dates back to 5.000 years ago, making this famous city one of the oldest cultural centers in the Middle East.
+The history of Nakhchivan dates back to 5.000 years ago, making this famous city one of the oldest cultural centers of the caucasus region.
 It is the capital of the Nakhchivan Autonomous Republic which covers 5,500 square kilometers, has a population of about 450,000 people, and is bordered by the Republic of Turkey, the Islamic Republic of Iran and the Republic of Armenia.

 Nakhchivan’s autonomous history was reflected in two important international documents signed in 1921 – in the Moscow and Kars treaties.
 Article 3 of the Moscow Treaty and Article 5 of the Kars Agreement stipulate the bases of autonomy, as well as the territory of Nakhchivan Autonomous Republic.
 According to these documents, the Nakhchivan Autonomous Republic, established in 1924, is an integral part of Azerbaijan.